Flops and spherical functors: vanishing and 2-periodicity

 Object $Lg^*g_* \mM$ has only two non-zero cohomology sheaves described by Proposition \ref{prop_Lgg_M}, for any $\mM\in\mathscr{P}_{-1}$.
 Then the long exact sequence of cohomology sheaves for triangle (\ref{eqtn_triangle_LfRf_LgRg}) applied to $\mM$ implies short exact sequence

 and isomorphisms $L^lf^*f_* \mM \simeq L^{l+2} f^*f_* \mM$, for $l \geq 1$.
 Hence, we have 2-periodicity

 A statement similar to Proposition \ref{prop_Lgg_M} holds for projective object $\nN$ in $\Per{0}(X/Y)$.
-To establish this, we, first, need to be able to compare functors $g^!$ and $Lg^*$. \begin{LEM} Let $f$ satisfy (a).
-There exists a morphism
+To establish this, we, first, need to be able to compare functors $g^!$ and $Lg^*$. \begin{LEM} Let $f\colon X\to Y$ be a crepant morphism of Gorenstein varieties satisfying (r) and assume that $Y\subset \yY$ is a principal divisor in a smooth affine $\yY$.
+Then there exists a morphism

 of functors $\dD_{\textrm{qc}}(\yY) \to \dD_{\textrm{qc}}(X)$ that gives an isomorphism of functors $\dD^b(\yY) \to \dD^b(X)$. \end{LEM} \begin{proof} By Appendix \ref{sec_Grot-Ver-dual}, we have a morphism